Can I share a concern with you? Too many people want to learn how to become an entrepreneur just because it seems cool.

 If you’re constantly asking yourself how long does it take to become an entrepreneur, you may not have the mindset to make it.
-The good news is that, once you figure out how to not completely suck at becoming an entrepreneur, you’ll see plenty of both types of moments.
-But when you’re starting out, the latter tend to outweigh the former by a considerable margin.
+The good news is that once you figure out how to not completely fail at becoming an entrepreneur, you’ll see plenty of both types of moments.
+But when you’re starting out, the latter tends to outweigh the former by a considerable margin.

-For more context, this is also me—five years earlier, after a 40-day streak of working 16-hour days.
+For more context, this is also me—5 years earlier, after a 40-day streak of working 16-hour days.